Kowrisaan11/Smartphone-Image-Super-Resolution/README.md

 # Smartphone-Image-Super-Resolution

-Here, we used the Super Resolution Generative Adversarial Network (SRGAN).
+Here, we developed a Super Resolution Generative Adversarial Network (SRGAN) to enhance the quality of Smartphone Images.
+While using our model for the first time, training should be done.

 ## To train our model using the train.py file, follow these steps: